ashtonw7/writing-with-no-purpose/posts/king.md

 —Why would they do that?

 —To fund my lifestyle basically.
 I’d have a pretty luxurious lifestyle with all that money.
-Plus everyone’s already talking about giving me some of their food.
+Plus, everyone’s already talking about giving me some of their food.
 Why not give me some money too?

 —Why would everyone pay for you to have a great life like that?